 We strolled around the complex in search of unique Disneyland mugs, and I picked up the most adorable Peter Pan mermaid-themed mug by Liana Hee at the Art of Disney store.
 Despite budgetary restrictions, we had a great time just wandering the complex.
 I loved the lobby and ground floor of the famous Disneyland Hotel, which features images from the park’s early days.

-We walked to the park turnstiles, wishing desperately that we didn’t have to wait until the next morning to finally enter the park, and finally drove back our hotel to rest up for the day of fun ahead.
+We walked to the park turnstiles, wishing desperately that we didn’t have to wait until the next morning to finally enter the park, and finally drove back to our hotel to rest up for the day of fun ahead.

 We weren’t in the room long before the sound of fireworks lured us back out into the street.
 We had a wonderful view of the fireworks, which I presume were from Disneyland Park (we only spent one evening in the parks, and chose to see World of Color over the traditional fireworks show).
 A few more couples and families joined us on the sidewalk to watch the show taking place across the street, the warm California breeze rippling through our hair.